4.10. Solicitation Methods

 - the estimated utilization, whenever practical.

 - Financial Limitation: The inclusion of a limitation of expenditure in standing offers is optional.
-The contracting officer will determine the need for inclusion of a limit on the basis of the type of standing offer (Master or Individual), the degree of control over total expenditures and the needs of the client department.
+The standing offer authority will determine, if applicable, the need for inclusion of a limit on the basis of the type of standing offer (Master or Individual), the degree of control over total expenditures and the needs of the client department(s).
 SACC Manual clause M4506C may apply.

 - Identified Users: The identified users authorized to make call-ups against standing offers could include any government department, agency or Crown corporation listed in Schedule I, Schedule I.1, Schedule II, Schedule III of the Financial Administration Act.
-See SACC Manual template RFSO, Part 6B, article 6.
+See SACC Manual RFSO template, Part 7A, article 7.7.

-- Standing Offers Reporting: The standing offer authority may indicate in the standing offer the reporting requirement for the offeror, or the client, as applicable.
-The standing offer should indicate the time frame within which each report must be submitted following the reporting period.
+- Standing Offers Reporting: The standing offer authority may indicate in the standing offer the reporting requirement for the offeror, and/or the client department, as applicable.
+In such case, the standing offer must indicate the time frame within which each report must be submitted following the reporting period.
 See SACC Manual clause M7010C.
 See also 8.75.1 Reporting for Standing Offers and Supply Arrangements for more details on reporting.

 - One Standing Offer:

 Where only one standing offer will be authorized for use as the result of a competitive RFSO, the resulting call-ups are considered competitive and the competitive call-up authorities can be used.

 If more than one standing offer will be authorized for use based on a reasonable expectation of business activity such that a single offeror would lack the capacity to meet the demands, clear ranking methodologies and call-up procedures must be described in the RFSO, so that suppliers are aware of these when preparing their offer.
 The two models of ranking methodology are described below: